 Heather’s experience with construction started while she was in college.
 She worked with SIRQ Construction and a residential builder to help pay for her education.
 After graduating and trying out her new career for a whopping 8 years, she decided it wasn’t for her.
 After some soul-searching, she realized she missed working in construction.
 These were her people.
 She got ahold of her old supervisor who happened to be Elliott Jenkins, the CFO of Hamlet Homes.
 Soon after, she became a member of the Hamlet Family in 2016.

-Amanda did not stray far from her hometown roots right here is Salt Lake City.
-She was born in Utah and spent 5 years in Grand Junction Colorado.
+Amanda did not stray far from her hometown roots right here in Salt Lake City.
+She was born in Utah and spent 5 years in Grand Junction, Colorado.
 Fate brought her back to Salt Lake at the age of 13.
 She was the third of four children.
-She was 14 months apart from her baby sister and she absolutely hated it.
+She was 14 months apart from her baby sister, and she absolutely hated it.
 She was always getting into trouble, and I mean always!
-She and her siblings loved to cause trouble and were always wrestling and rough housing.
-Drove her poor mother crazy!
-All her family still lives in Salt Lake and Amanda’s baby sister is now her best friend.
-Amanda has always loved animals ever since she was a little girl and took it upon herself to save every animal she sees.
-Her mom used to say there was an invisible sign in the yard that said, “Welcome all lost pets.”
+She and her siblings loved to cause trouble and were always wrestling and rough housing, which drove her poor mother crazy!
+All her family still lives in Salt Lake, and Amanda’s baby sister is now her best friend.
+Amanda has always loved animals ever since she was a little girl and took it upon herself to save every animal she saw.
+Her mom used to say there was an invisible sign in the yard that said, “Welcome all lost pets”.
 This love for animals has not changed and has turned into an obsession.

 Amanda became a mother at 21.
-She had her precious boy “Bean” and three short years later came her 2nd child.
+She had her precious boy “Bean” and three short years later came her second child.
 Amanda was expecting a boy the second time around, but the world had different plans.
-The day of delivery Amanda got surprised with a baby girl!
-Being a mother is one of the craziest, scary, and most precious thing Amanda has experienced.
-With 2 kids she decided to be a stay-at-home mom for the better part of their young lives.
-She was very busy with 2 kids but that did not stop her and her then husband to start their own construction company in 2008.
+The day of delivery, Amanda was surprised with a baby girl!
+Being a mother is one of the craziest, scariest, and most precious things Amanda has experienced.
+With 2 kids, she decided to be a stay-at-home mom for the better part of their young lives.
+She was very busy with 2 kids, but that did not stop her and her then-husband from starting their own construction company in 2008.
 It was the most challenging and rewarding experience for her.

-Fast forward one divorce, selling the business, a new career at Enterprise, and then Covid 19 eventually led her to Hamlet Homes.
-She has been with Hamlet since July and is currently the Production administrator.
-Amanda enjoys her fast-paced position and loves that everyday is different.
+Fast forward one divorce, selling the business, a new career at Enterprise, and then Covid-19, which eventually led her to Hamlet Homes.
+She has been with Hamlet since July and is currently the Production Administrator.
+Amanda enjoys her fast-paced position and loves that every day is different.
 She is looking forward to the future with Hamlet Homes and can’t wait to see where it brings her.

 Our Great Warranty Team